fiskl-accounting/help-docs/docs/invoicing/invoice-create.md

 ```

 :::info
-The invoice statues work using the Due Date and the paymetns.
-E.g if an invoice of $100 has a payment of $100 then the status will be `Paid`.
-If you change the payment to $80 the status will be `Partial`.
+The invoice statuses work using the Due Date and the payments.
+E.g., if an invoice of $100 has a payment of $100, then the status will be Paid.
+If you change the payment to $80, the status will be Partial.

-If you need to edit an invoice with payments you can change the status to `Open` to make it editable.
-However as soon as you change it it will revert to `Paid'.
+If you need to edit an invoice with payments, you can change the status to Open to make it editable.
+However, as soon as you change it, it will revert to Paid.
-What happens is that we disable the payments on the invoice allowing you to change the status to `Open` so that you can edit the invoice.
-When you save it if there are any payments we will restore these.
+What happens is that we disable the payments on the invoice, allowing you to change the status to Open so that you can edit the invoice.
+When you save it, if there are any payments, we will restore these.
 :::

 ---

 #### Styling
-You can style the invoice using themes, colors and fonts.
-These are all done in the [Template](../getting-started/templates-and-brands) under `Themes`, `Colours` and `Fonts`.
+You can style the invoice using themes, colors, and fonts.
+These are all done in the [Template](../getting-started/templates-and-brands) under Themes, Colours, and Fonts.

 :::info[warning]
 Any changes to the templates will affect all invoices using that template.